nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - 4a.1: If no patient data exists for the specified patients, CareLink informs Fred that no records were found.
     - Use case ends.

-**Use Case 11: Schedule Follow-up Appointments**
+**Use Case 11: Schedule Appointments**

 **System**: CareLink
-**Use Case**: UC11 - Schedule Follow-up Appointments **Actor**: Geriatrician (Fred)
+**Use Case**: UC11 - Schedule Appointments
+**Actor**: Geriatrician (Fred)

 ### Preconditions
-- Fred is logged into CareLink.
+- Fred is logged into CareLink
-- The patient exists in the system.
+- The person exists in the system

 ### Guarantees
-- A follow-up appointment is successfully scheduled and confirmed.
+- A follow-up appointment is successfully scheduled and confirmed
+- The appointment time is valid (start time before end time)
+- The appointment is in the future
+- No duplicate appointments are created for the person

 ### Main Success Scenario (MSS)
-1. Fred enters the command to schedule a follow-up appointment for a patient.
+1. Fred enters the `addapp` command to schedule a follow-up appointment with the required details (person's NRIC, start date/time, end date/time, description)
-2. CareLink prompts Fred to input the patient’s details and select a date and time.
-3. Fred enters the patient details and an available date and time for the appointment.
+2. CareLink validates that:
+   - The start date/time is before the end date/time
+   - The appointment is in the future
+   - The person exists in the system
+   - The appointment does not conflict with existing appointments
-4. CareLink confirms the follow-up appointment and saves it in the system.
+3. CareLink confirms the follow-up appointment and saves it in the system
-5. CareLink displays a confirmation message with the appointment details.
+4. CareLink displays a confirmation message with the appointment details
-6. Use case ends.
+5. Use case ends

 ### Extensions
 - **2a.
-Patient Does Not Exist**:
+Person Does Not Exist**:
-    - 2a.1: If the entered patient identifier does not exist, CareLink displays an error message.
+    - 2a.1: CareLink displays an error message that the person cannot be found
+    - Use case ends

+- **2b.
+Invalid Appointment Time**:
+    - 2b.1: Start time is after or equal to end time
+    - CareLink displays an error message that the appointment times are invalid
+    - Use case ends

+- **2c.
+Past Appointment Time**:
+    - 2c.1: Appointment start time is in the past
+    - CareLink displays an error message that appointments must be in the future
+    - Use case ends

+- **2d.
+Duplicate Appointment**:
+    - 2d.1: The person already has an appointment at the specified time
+    - CareLink displays an error message about the conflicting appointment
-    - Use case ends.
+    - Use case ends

-**Use Case 12: Set Up Doctor Profile**
+**Use Case 12: Delete Appointments**

 **System**: CareLink
-**Use Case**: UC12 - Set Up Doctor Profile
+**Use Case**: UC12 - Delete Appointments
 **Actor**: Geriatrician (Fred)

 ### Preconditions
-- Fred is logged into CareLink for the first time or his profile setup is incomplete.
+- Fred is logged into CareLink
+- The person exists in the system
+- The appointment exists in the system

 ### Guarantees
-- Fred’s doctor profile is successfully created or updated.
+- The specified appointment is successfully deleted from the system

 ### Main Success Scenario (MSS)
-1. Fred enters command to set up his doctor profile.
+1. Fred enters the `deleteapp` command with the required details (person's NRIC, date, start time)
-2. CareLink prompts Fred to enter profile details.
+2. CareLink validates that:
-3. Fred enters all required details.
-4. CareLink saves Fred’s profile and confirms the setup with a success message.
+  - The person exists in the system
+  - The specified appointment exists for that person at the given date and time
+3. CareLink deletes the appointment from the system
+4. CareLink displays a confirmation message with the deleted appointment's details
-5. Use case ends.
+5. Use case ends

 ### Extensions

-- **4a.
-Profile Save Error**:
+- **2a.
+Person Does Not Exist**:
+   - 2a.1: CareLink displays an error message that the person cannot be found
+   - Use case ends

+- **2b.
+Invalid Date Format**:
+   - 2b.1: CareLink displays an error message that the date format should be DD/MM/YYYY
+   - Use case ends

+- **2c.
+Invalid Time Format**:
+   - 2c.1: CareLink displays an error message that the time format should be HH:MM
+   - Use case ends

+- **2d.
+Appointment Does Not Exist**:
-    - 4a.1: If CareLink encounters an error while saving the profile, an error message is displayed, and the setup process is halted.
+   - 2d.1: CareLink displays an error message that the appointment does not exist in CareLink
-    - Use case ends.
+   - Use case ends

 ### Use Case 13: Filter Patients by Risk Level